abhineetsingh253/ServiceNow-Interview-Questions/README.md

 7. Prepare list of questions to Interviewer.
   •	How many clients you will be working for?
   •	How many instances you will be working on?

+## ServiceNow CSA Practice Exam Questions

+When using the Load Data and Transform Map process, what is the Mapping Assist used for?
+A. Mapping fields using the Import Log
+B. Mapping fields using Transform History
+C. Mapping fields using an SLA
+D. Mapping fields using a Field Map

+When using the Load Data and Transform Map process, what is the Mapping Assist used for?
+A. Mapping fields using the Import Log
+B. Mapping fields using Transform History
+C. Mapping fields using an SLA
+D. Mapping fields using a Field Map

+When using the Load Data and Transform Map process, what is the Mapping Assist used for?
+A. Mapping fields using the Import Log
+B. Mapping fields using Transform History
+C. Mapping fields using an SLA
+D. Mapping fields using a Field Map

+When using the Load Data and Transform Map process, what is the Mapping Assist used for?
+A. Mapping fields using the Import Log
+B. Mapping fields using Transform History
+C. Mapping fields using an SLA
+D. Mapping fields using a Field Map

+What information does the System Dictionary contain?
+A. The human-readable labels and language settings
+B. The definition for each table and column
+C. The information on how tables relate to each other
+D. The language dictionary used for spell checking

+<p><a href="https://interviewquestions.guru/servicenow-csa-practice-exam-questions/"><b>ServiceNow CSA Dumps</b></a></p>